 UW-L developed and conducted its first campus climate survey in 2004.
 We were therefore well-positioned to serve as one of the first campuses to participate in the UW System's campus climate survey in 2008.
-Both studies indicated which populations most needed attention, enabling us to argue for continued support to such services such as the Violence Prevention Office, the Pride Center, Campus Climate office, and the Office of Multicultural Student Services, among other actions.
+UW-L again conducted its own (our 3rd) campus climate survey in 2013.
+These studies indicated which populations most needed attention, enabling us to argue for continued support to such services such as the Violence Prevention Office, the Pride Center, Campus Climate office, and the Office of Multicultural Student Services, among other actions.
 Current plans are to revisit these studies every 4-5 years and to include items that permit us to see our progress over years as well as to identify emerging concerns.

 Starting in 2005, UW-L participated in the UW System Equity Scorecard initiative as a means to assess progress on several equity measures, in conjunction with Plan 2008.
-The Equity Scorecard idea remains as an organizing planning tool for the new Inclusive Excellence initiative.
+See UW-L's final report completed in 2007 here, (.pdf).
+The Equity Scorecard idea remains as an organizing and planning tool for the new Inclusive Excellence initiative.

 What's New about Inclusive Excellence?